How to Dehydrate Kale 3 Ways to

 6. Test for doneness: A fully dried chip should snap cleanly when bent without showing any moisture or flexibility.

-7. Cool and enjoy: Let the chips cool completely on the trays before storing them in an airtight container at room temperature.
-They will stay crispy for up to 3 days.
+7. Cool and enjoy: Let the chips really cool down on the trays.
+Store them in an airtight container at room temperature.
+Kale chips will stay crispy for up to 3 days.

 Whether you've made kale powder or kale chips, use food vacuum sealer bags, and/or Mason jars to store your kale in.
-Remember to add a 100cc oxygen absorber into the bag or jar before drawing the air out.
+Remember to add a 100cc oxygen absorber and a desiccant package into the bag or jar before drawing the air out.

 Rehydrating kale is simple and depends on whether you’re using chips or powder.